Shenendehowa Central School District: Athletic teams

-Shenendehowa's athletic teams are called the Plainsmen, and their mascot is the stallion.
-Until 1995, the district used two different caricatures of a Native American as a mascot; they were phased out due to concerns that it depicted Native Americans in a demeaning and prejudicial fashion.
-The Plainsmen participate in 34 varsity sports over all seasons, as well as competing at junior varsity, freshman, and modified levels in many of these sports.
+Shenendehowa's athletic teams have used the Shen script logo since 2024.
+Prior to 2024 they used the Plainsmen moniker, and their mascot was a stallion.
+This was changed to comply with State Education Department (SED) guidelines, which prohibited the use of Indigenous names, mascots, and logos by public schools.
+This guideline was adopted in 2023, and schools had until June 2025 to phase out the logos.
+Prior to 1995, the district used two different caricatures of a Native American as a mascot; they were phased out due to concerns that it depicted Native Americans in a demeaning and prejudicial fashion.

+Shen participates in 34 varsity sports over all seasons, as well as competing at junior varsity, freshman, and modified levels in many of these sports.
 Fall varsity sports include boys' cross country, American football, golf, soccer, and volleyball, as well as girls' cross country running, field hockey, soccer, swimming and diving, tennis, volleyball, color guard, and cheerleading.
-In the winter season, the Plainsmen compete in boys' and girls' alpine and cross-country skiing, basketball, bowling club, winter guard, and indoor track, as well as boys' wrestling, swimming and diving, and ice hockey, and girls' gymnastics and cheerleading.
+In the winter season, Shen compete in boys' and girls' alpine and cross-country skiing, basketball, bowling club, winter guard, and indoor track, as well as boys' wrestling, swimming and diving, and ice hockey, and girls' gymnastics and cheerleading.
 The spring season includes boys' and girls' track and field and lacrosse, as well as baseball and tennis for boys, and softball for girls.

-Although not officially associated with Shenendehowa athletics, Friends of Shenendehowa Crew, Inc. sponsors crew teams at the modified, freshmen, and varsity levels which are open to Shenendehowa students.)
+Although not officially associated with Shenendehowa athletics, Friends of Shenendehowa Crew, Inc. sponsors crew teams at the modified, freshmen, and varsity levels which are open to Shenendehowa students.